 Step 5.
-Configure inputs
+Configure devices

-Configure the input channels in VPVision.
+Configure the devices in VPVision.
 You can add the sensors via the web interface.
 Use your configuration sheet as a reference for the channel names, sensor locations, sensor ranges, diameter settings, etc.

 Step 6.
 Configure widgets